Benveniste: Origin of the name

-The origin of the name according to a family legend told to David Benvenisti, a prominent Israeli scholar, by his grandfather Benvenisti Shemuel Yosef, a prominent Jewish leader in Salonica, in the beginning of the 20th century is: "When our forbearers dwelt in Spain, one of the kings had a Jewish finance minister who also served as royal physician.
-He was also known as an expert in flora, particularly medicinal plants.
-Once, the king, accompanied by his Jewish minister, went for a stroll in the fields near the palace.

-The minister told the king about every plant.
-The king was especially fascinated by the malva and its pink and violet blossoms.
-When the king asked what the flower was called and what it was used for, the Jewish minister replied that its petals were cooked and eaten, and it was called "bienva."

 At this time one of the ministers, a sworn enemy of the Jewish minister, burst into laughter, and said to the king: "Your Majesty, that Jew-minister expert in our country's flora was making fun of you.
 He deliberately gave you a wrong name for that flower in order to embarrass you before your ministers and viziers.
 That is not a 'bienva,' but a 'malva'."
 The king angrily asked the Jewish minister to explain, threatening him with dire punishment.
 The minister said: "Your Majesty, I am ready to accept your judgment.
 But first, I beg you, hear me out carefully.
 Your Majesty, when we were out in the field, you asked me to tell you the name of that plant.
 There you were, standing before me, Royal Highness, and I thought: By no means am I going to offend Your Majesty by telling you the plant's true name, 'malva' – 'ill-going'!
 So I told you that the plant is called 'bienva' 'well-going'!".
 The king was mollified, and he said to the Jewish minister: "You have vanquished those of my ministers who wish you ill.
 I am pleased with your explanation.
 And to commemorate this occasion, I hereby; dub you bien veniste ('Benveniste') or 'your arrival was for good'".

-Yet, the above nice family legend does not take into account the fact that in both medieval Iberia and Languedoc, before being used as a surname, Benveniste (from the Spanish expression "bien viniste" meaning '(you) have arrived well') was used by Jews as a given name.
+Yet, the above nice family legend does not take into account the fact that in both medieval Iberia and Languedoc, before being used as a surname, Benveniste (from the Spanish expression bien viniste meaning 'you have arrived well') was used by Jews as a given name.
 It was one of the votive names typical for medieval Jews in southwestern Europe: it expressed a wish for the child to be welcome in this world.
 As many other names based on father's given names (patronymics), it gradually became a hereditary family name.
-Some sources claim that in Eastern Europe the family adapted the surnames Epstein and Horowitz.
+Some sources claim that in Eastern Europe, the family adapted the surnames Epstein and Horowitz.